What is title protection for financial planners?

 What does FPA believe the threshold standards for competency and ethics should be?

 Currently, there are no threshold standards for competency and ethics for those professing to be financial planners.
 Some credentialing bodies have their own prescribed standards, but policymakers have established nothing at the state or federal level.
-In the months ahead, FPA will be engaging stakeholders in exploring this issue to identify the threshold standards we believe will protect consumers, advance the profession, and ensure anyone calling themselves a financial planner must meet.
+In the months ahead, FPA will engage constituents across the financial planning ecosystem in exploring this issue to identify the threshold standards necessary to protect consumers, advance the profession, and ensure anyone calling themselves a financial planner must meet.

 When will you come out with your list of requirements and standards?

-We will be very open and transparent about the standards we believe will protect consumers and advance the profession after fully engaging our stakeholders.
-We are going into this effort free of any artificial limitations or preconceived notions of what the standards should be.
+FPA will be very open and transparent about the standards we believe will protect consumers and advance the profession after fully engaging our stakeholders — free of any artificial limitations or preconceived notions of what the standards should be.
 We want to take the time needed to hear from our stakeholders and other groups in this profession to advocate for those standards that are in consumers’ and financial planners’ best interests.

 Will FPA include the CFP® designation as the standard to be met for someone to hold out as a financial planner?